 Here at Confessions Of A Trolley Dolly we like to make flying easier for everyone by allowing you a glimpse of life behind our galley curtain.

-That is why we have shown you ‘How To Be The Perfect Airline Passenger’.
-Guided you through the ‘A-Z Of Aeroplane Jetiquette’ and explained Aviation and Cabin Crew Jargon’.
-Told you our ‘Top Ten Cabin Crew Lies’ and even given you a sneak peek in to our world behind that galley curtain.
+That is why we have shown you ‘How Not To Piss Off Your Cabin Crew’.
+Guided you through the ‘A-Z Of Aeroplane Jetiquette.’
+Explained Aviation and Cabin Crew Jargon’ and even told you our ‘Top Ten Cabin Crew Lies.’

 You see by making flying easier for our passengers, we in turn make it easier for ourselves.